How can you protect your company against wire fraud?

 3. Sign up for security and account alerts

 To ensure fraudulent activity does not go undetected, many financial institutions offer security and account alerts to their customers.
-Account alerts are a convenient way to manage and protect your company’s money, and provide some peace of mind.
-In the event your financial institution notices unusual activity, they will contact you to ensure the transaction is valid before proceeding to move funds.
+Account alerts are a convenient way to manage and protect your company’s money, and stay ahead of any potential threats.

 If you’d like to learn how to set up free security and account alerts with Westfield Bank, click here.